 Greencap Flood Response

-The recent floods in Queensland and New South Wales present multiple challenging situations, and the risks in managing these scenarios are complicated.
+The recent floods in Victoria, New South Wales and Queensland present multiple challenging situations, and the risks in managing these scenarios are complicated.
 The information on this page is intended as a first port of call guide for individuals and businesses with flood-impacted properties.

-Check your risk factor here and see if there are evacuation orders or flood warnings for your area - NSW SES - https://www.ses.nsw.gov.au/
+A full list of affected areas in WA is available here: WA Emergency.
+Check your risk factor and see if there are any evacuation orders or flood warnings for your area.

 Directly after a flood, there arises the risk of mould and hazardous materials that could put you and your family and friends at risk.
 These could be present in contaminated floodwater, water-damaged homes, and household goods.